 Academic Misconduct

-It is important to understand what your Turnitin score means by reading our guide.
+They’ll often talk about your similarity score, so it’s important to understand what your Turnitin score means by reading our guide.

 Academic Conduct Viva/ Viva Voce (ACV):

-Academic Conduct Officer (ACO) Meeting:
+Academic Conduct (ACO/ACE) Meeting:

-There is more information here and in the Academic Integrity Guide
+There is more information here and in the Academic Integrity Guide.

 • If you deny misconduct, explain why you deny it and mention any evidence to support this.

-• If you admit misconduct, explain why it happened and any mitigating circumstances such as illness, anxiety, or other personal problems beyond your control.
+• If you admit misconduct, explain why it happened and mention any mitigating circumstances such as illness, anxiety, or other personal problems beyond your control.

 Academic Conduct Panel (ACP):